IleanaEscobar/OpenWeatherMap/README.md

 This project is hosted on npm.
 To install, use the command:
 `npm i openweathermapwrapper`

+If you have already installed openweathermapwrapper and notice something wrong, please make sure you have updated to the most recent version before continuing.

+Current version: 1.0.3

 ## Usage
 Create a client and then call one of the exposed methods.
 ```